Weststadt (Braunschweig)

 The Weststadt (/de/, lit. 'west city') is a Stadtbezirk (borough) in the western part of Braunschweig, Germany.
 With a population of 23,298 (2020) it is the city's third most populous district.

 History and geography

 The Weststadt is a planned community, divided into five neighbourhoods.
 Building of the district started in 1960–61.
 Also located within the district is the Westpark, a large park and recreational area.

 Migration and Population

-Weststadt has the highest share of Migrants to Germans of all districts in Braunschweig in terms of percentage with 63.4% of the area's population having a migration background in 2023.
+Weststadt has the highest share of migrants to Germans of all districts in Braunschweig in terms of percentage with 63.4% of the area's population having a migration background in 2023.
 Particularly the Emsviertel and Donauviertel have over 80% of the residents with a foreign background, including the first and second generation.
-81% of the children in Weststadt have an immigrant background resulting to over 70% of the area having a migration background by the year 2030.
+81% of the children in Weststadt have an immigrant background, resulting in over 70% of the area having a migration background by the year 2030.

 These are the largest migrant groups in Weststadt: